Exopy/exopy/docs/source/dev_guide/tasks.rst

     For tasks dealing with instruments, the view should derive from
     |InstrTaskView| which provides three widgets :

-    - 'instr_lab': a simple label describing the next widget.
+    - 'instr_label': a simple label describing the next widget.
-    - 'instr_field': a read only field displaying the currently selected profile and whose tool tip gives also the driver, connection and settings
-    - 'instr_sel': a button to open the selection dialog.
+    - 'instr_selection': a read only field displaying the currently selected profile and whose tool tip gives also the driver, connection and settings, with a button next to it to open the selection dialog.

     Those widgets should be integrated inside the view layout.